 Angyil McNeal: I don’t even know if I’m through it.
-I’m still processing everything because it kind of hit us all off guard.
-I’m still going through it, that’s the answer.
+I’m still processing everything because it hit us all off guard.
+I’m still going through it; that’s the answer.

-Dance Mogul: How did the pandemic affect you, your training, and your love for dance?Angyil McNeal: I’m the type of person that enjoys challenges because it’s like, “How can I adjust?
+Dance Mogul: How did the pandemic affect you, your training, and your love for dance?Angyil McNeal: I enjoy challenges because it’s like, “How can I adjust?
 How can I re-up?” and get back what I lost.
 I looked at it as a challenge, even though I didn’t necessarily want to go through it, but I focused on how I could bring those moments back and that motivation.
-It was difficult, but at the same time what could we do?
+It was difficult, but at the same time, what could we do?
 We push forward and work with what we can at the moment.

 Dance Mogul: What was your mindset in terms of female dominance that was rising and now making sure that female presence is still felt in the culture?

 Angyil McNeal: It was really interesting.
 In my mind, as things happened, I was hoping we didn’t have to start all over because we’ve already shown who we are and that we are more than capable.
-It allowed me to understand that I still need to be present regardless of the pandemic happening or not.
-Yes, it’s frustrating, but the battle is still there and I still have to keep pushing.
+It allowed me to understand that I still need to be present regardless of whether the pandemic is happening or not.
+Yes, it’s frustrating, but the battle is still there, and I must keep pushing.
 Even if it’s male-dominated, even if the battles are slowed down, I still need to make sure my presence is shown as a woman so that we don’t get pushed back like we previously did.